 Infrastructure plays an important role in pedestrian comfort.
 The built form and density were also significant reasons why respondents reported not wanting to walk to destinations.
-Most of the writein comments reflected concerns about the built form as well as distance as an issue for why respondents do not walk to destinations.
-When asked why they did not walk to destinations, respondents wrote in 35 comments: 9 of these were about density and the built environment.
-One respondent even wrote, "Nothing is within reasonable walking distance of my home."
+When asked why they did not walk to destinations, respondents wrote in 35 comments; 9 of these were about density and the built environment.

+Nothing is within reasonable walking distance of my home.